-The RealFlight G5.5 software includes several gadgets that may be displayed in the main window when running the software.
+The RealFlight 6 software includes several gadgets that may be displayed in the main window when running the software.
 A gadget is an on-screen display that provides helpful information, or allows you to access to a variety of RealFlight features and functions.

 For example, the NavGuides gadget displays continuously updated information relating to your aircraft's altitude, airspeed, directional heading, and other flight parameters.
-To display the NavGuides gadget, click the Window menu title followed by the Gadgets menu item.
-Next, select the NavGuides gadget located in the dropdown menu.
-You may also access the NavGuides gadget by pressing the numerical '1' key on your keyboard.
-Alternatively, you may activate the NavGuides gadget through the QuickSelect tabs.
+To display the NavGuides gadget, click the Gadgets menu title followed by the NavGuides gadget located in the drop-down menu.
+You may also access the NavGuides by pressing the numerical 'I' key on your keyboard.
+Alternatively, you may activate the NavGuides through the QuickSelect tabs.
 To do so, press the Menu/Select button on the InterLink Elite controller.
 Next, move the Data Lever downward twice.
 Finally, press the Mode/Select button to activate the NavGuides.